mhofman/disposator/README.md

 ### `using` helper: add resources for tracking

 The `AggregateDisposable` and `AggregateAsyncDisposable` objects expose a `using` helper on their instance which can be used to add resources for tracking after construction of the aggregate object.
 The `using` helper can be detached from the aggregate object (it's bound at construction).
+Calling `using` after the aggregate has been disposed throws an error.
 It passes through its value for chaining, or assignment at acquisition time. `using` accepts a dispose callback function as an optional argument.
 This can be used to implement disposal for values which do not implement the disposables interfaces.
 In that case the value is passed as `this` context to the dispose callback

 #### Aggregate `Disposable`